School of Medicine

 Current Research and Scholarly Interests The major focuses of our research is to understand the molecular basis of inherited Parkinson's Disease (PD) and to elucidate the molecular mechanisms by which proteins and cholesterol are transported between specific membrane compartments.
 We focus on the LRRK2 kinase that is inappropriately activated in PD and how it phosphorylates Rab GTPases, blocking the formation of primary cilia in culture and specific regions of the brain.

-Associate Professor of Medicine (Oncology) at the Palo Alto Veterans Affairs Health Care System and, by courtesy of Otolaryngology - Head & Neck Surgery at the Stanford University Medical Center
+Associate Professor of Medicine (Oncology) at the Palo Alto Veterans Affairs Health Care System and of Otolaryngology - Head & Neck Surgery at the Stanford University Medical Center

 Current Research and Scholarly Interests Clinical Interests: general oncology, head and neck cancer Research Interests: chemoprevention trials and combined modality approaches to head and neck cancer